Trump uses Pelosi to attack Democrat as polls open in Ohio special election

 Ohio's 12th Congressional District tilts to the right — the GOP has held the seat for 35 years and Trump won the district by 11 percentage points in the 2016 presidential — but Republicans face overwhelming Democratic enthusiasm there.

-O'Connor, the Franklin County recorder, however, has stumbled in trying to separate himself from Pelosi, who is unpopular in the district and featured in GOP attack ads.
+O'Connor, the Franklin County recorder, however, has stumbled in trying to separate himself from Pelosi, who is unpopular in the district and has been featured in GOP attack ads.

-He initially said he will not vote for Pelosi to be his party's next leader, but when MSNBC host Chris Matthews pressed him in an interview on the subject, O'Connor eventually said he would vote for Pelosi if she were the only option available to give Democrats the House Speakership — prompting Republicans to pounce.
+He initially said he would not vote for Pelosi to be his party's leader if he is elected to the next Congress, but when MSNBC host Chris Matthews pressed him in an interview on the subject, O'Connor eventually said he would vote for Pelosi if she were the only option available to giving Democrats the House speakership — prompting Republicans to pounce.